-- Asylum applications and all documentation have to be submitted in person in England, for which many asylum seekers living in Scotland cannot afford the travel down South.
+- Initial asylum claims, as well as fresh claims, have to be submitted in person in England, yet many asylum seekers living in Scotland cannot afford the travel down South.

-- The Destitute Asylum Seeker Service, a comprehensive partnership project helping to support routes out of long term destitution through emergency shelter, temporary accommodation, casework and legal advice
+- The Destitute Asylum Seeker Service, a multi-agency partnership project helping to support routes out of long term destitution through emergency shelter, temporary accommodation, casework and legal advice

 - Destitution Grants, small one-off emergency payments to asylum seekers and refugees who do not receive support from the government or other sources